zarr-developers/VirtualiZarr/docs/faq.md

 Very much so!
 VirtualiZarr allows you to ingest data as virtual references and write those references into an [Icechunk](https://icechunk.io/) Store.
 See the [Icechunk documentation on creating virtual datasets](https://icechunk.io/icechunk-python/virtual/#creating-a-virtual-dataset-with-virtualizarr).

-In general once the Icechunk specification reaches a stable v1.0, we would recommend using that over Kerchunk's references format, in order to take advantage of transactional updates and version controlled history.
+In general once the Icechunk specification reaches a stable v1.0, we would recommend using that over Kerchunk's references format, in order to take advantage of transactional updates, version controlled history, and faster access speeds.

 ### I already have Kerchunked data, do I have to redo that work?